Protect yourself and the people around you, and help reduce the strain on your community’s healthcare systems by getting your flu shot.

 High-dose flu shots are recommended for adults age 65 and over.
 High-dose flu vaccines will be available at any Michigan Medicine’s regional flu clinics and at Michigan Medicine health centers.
 No special scheduling request is necessary beyond the standard flu shot appointment.

 Where can I get a flu shot?

 - Visit your health department or a retail pharmacy in your community.

-- Make an appointment at one of our health center flu shot clinics.
+- Make an appointment to get a flu vaccine at one of our health centers.